 Merit Scholarships

-• Amos Booth French Studies Scholarship (award varies by term) - In honor of Amos Booth, esteemed teacher, director, and second President of IAU, IAU offers a merit-based scholarship to eligible students who are studying French (French majors or minors).
-Students applying for this scholarship must have a 3.5 GPA or higher.
-The IAU Scholarship Committee awards up to two of $1,000 Amos Booth French Studies Scholarships each fall and spring semester, and up to four $500 Amos Booth French Studies Scholarships each summer for 3-8 week sessions.
+• Amos Booth French Studies Scholarship (up to $1000 Fall/Spring, up to $500 Summer) - In honor of Amos Booth, esteemed teacher, director, and second President of IAU, IAU offers a academic interest scholarship to eligible students who are studying French (French majors or minors).
+Students applying for this scholarship must have a 3.5 GPA or higher, and participate in an IAU program during Fall, Spring, or Summer termsLetter of Recommendation Required.

-• Spanish Studies Scholarship (award varies by term) - IAU offers a merit-based scholarship to eligible semester and summer students who are studying Spanish (Spanish majors or minors).
-Students applying for this scholarship must have a 3.5 GPA or higherThe IAU Scholarship Committee awards up to two $1,000 Spanish Studies Scholarships each fall and spring semester, and up to four $500 Spanish Studies Scholarships each summer for 3-8 week sessions.
+• Spanish Studies Scholarship (up to $1000 Fall/Spring, up to $500 Summer) - IAU offers a academic interest scholarship to eligible semester and summer students who are studying Spanish (Spanish majors or minors).
+Students applying for this scholarship must have a 3.5 GPA or higher, and participate in an IAU program during Fall, Spring, or Summer termsLetter of Recommendation Required.

-• Global STEM Scholarship - To support students studying the sciences, IAU offers one $1,500 STEM-focused scholarship each fall and spring semester and up to two $500 STEM-focused scholarships each summer for 3-8 week sessions.
-The Global STEM Scholarship is available to select students taking science courses at an IAU global campus.
-Students applying to this scholarship must have a 3.0 GPA or higher.
+• Global STEM ScholarshipThe Global STEM Scholarship is available to select students taking science courses at an IAU global campus.
+Students applying to this scholarship must have a 3.0 GPA or higher, and participate in an IAU program during Fall, Spring, or Summer terms.

-• J-Term Traveling Seminar Scholarship ($500) - The IAU Scholarship Committee awards up to five $500 January Term Traveling Seminar Scholarships each year.
+• J-Term Traveling Seminar Scholarship ($500) -The IAU Scholarship Committee awards up to five $500 January Term Traveling Seminar Scholarships each year.

 Note: While IAU adheres to the quantity of awards given as described above, exceptions can be made on occasion and more awards can be offered than indicated, assuming that a high caliber of applications calls for such an adjustment.